Kon Honar Crorepati

 The Marathi version of this show will be featuring Marathi actor Sachin Khedekar as the anchor.
 The third season is being hosted by comedian Swapnil Joshi.
 Later the show mainly hosted by film director Nagraj Manjule, the season also introduced Karamveer special episodes about people who did extraordinary work in social sector in the show.
 First Karamveer is being called on show was Adhik Kadam who worked for the children of Jammu and Kashmir since 1997 and helping communities with emergency medical services by providing Ambulances, doctors, paramedics but mostly love and respect.

 Format

+Before the main game, contestants had selected to the show will playing Fastest Finger First to qualify to the game.

-Sachin Khedekar will ask a set of 15 questions, and the contestant who answers all of them correctly will be awarded a prize of ₹1,00,00,000 (1 crore).
+The host will ask a set of 15 questions, and the contestant who answers all of them correctly will be awarded a prize of ₹1,00,00,000 (1 crore).

-The questions each have a time limit of 30 seconds, and each successive correct response increases the assigned prize in a way that the 15th correct response awards 1 crore rupees.
+The questions each have a time limit (similar to another India version) with 30 seconds in first 5 questions, 45 second in next 5 question and no time limit in the 5 last questions. each successive correct response increases the assigned prize in a way that the 15th correct response awards 1 crore rupees.

 The game will have 3 lifelines, which are the following: